 In some states, you can take a deduction for each 529 plan that you manage.
 Having multiple accounts would mean a deduction for each child.
 Consult with your plan administrator to find out if your plan permits this option.

 Most investment portfolios are modeled on age-based investments, taking the beneficiary’s age and college start date into account.
-If you have one account with multiple beneficiaries, an age-based investment would work for the first child but could minimize the earnings impact for subsequent beneficiaries.
+If you have one account with multiple beneficiaries over time, an age-based investment would work for the first child but could minimize the earnings impact for subsequent beneficiaries.
 By maintaining separate accounts, each child’s plan can take advantage of the age-based investment model without adverse consequences.

 Better Records and Organization